yryuvraj/yryuvraj/README.md

 - 👋 Hi, I’m @yryuvraj
-- 👀 I’m interested in Python Projects in Machine Learning and Competitve Programming
+- 👀 I’m interested in Python Projects in Machine Learning.
 - 🌱 I’m currently learning DSA on CPP
 - 📫 How to reach me - gamail : yrathi66@gmail.com